downshift-js/downshift/README.md

 npm install --save downshift
 ```

-> This package also depends on `react` and `prop-types`.
+> This package also depends on `react`.
 Please make sure you
-> have those installed as well.
+> have it installed as well.

 > Note also this library supports `preact` out of the box.
 If you are using
 > `preact` then use the corresponding module in the `preact/dist` folder.
 You